 The skin around the outside of the anus might be sore because of diarrhoea.
 The anal area may become generally more sensitive and prone to irritation.
 If you are used to having anal sex and you are the receiving partner, this can be painful.
 You might want to avoid anal play or sex until this side effect improves.
 Things usually improve a few weeks after treatment has finished.
 But it could take longer.

-It might help to think of other ways to enjoy sex and be close with a partner.
+It might help to think of other ways to enjoy sex and be close to your partner.

 Talk to your cancer specialist if you have proctitis.
-Treatments such as steroid suppositories may be able to reduce the inflammation.
+Treatments such as steroid suppositories may help to reduce the inflammation.